-Abraham Lot and the Passovers and Throughs
+Abraham—Lot—The Passovers and Throughs

 A forewarning that I will be taking the more lengthy scenic route in getting to the main point of this article, but the lessons along the way are worth the detours we will take.
-They are simply too impressive to simply "pass" them by.
+They are too impressive to "pass" them by.

 Now the Lord had said unto Abram, Get thee out of thy country, and from thy kindred, and from thy father's house, unto a land that I will shew thee: And I will make of thee a great nation, and I will bless thee, and make thy name great; and thou shalt be a blessing: And I will bless them that bless thee, and curse him that curseth thee: and in thee shall all families of the earth be blessed.

 So Abram departed, as the Lord had spoken unto him . . . they went forth to go into the land of Canaan; and into the land of Canaan they came.